chocolatey/choco/docs/generated/CommandsDownload.md

      Recompile - Download all external resources and recompile the package to use the local resources instead.

-     --embed
+     --resources-location=VALUE
-     Embed - When recompiling packages, embed the downloaded resources into the package.
+     Resources Location - When recompiling, use this location for resources instead of embedding the downloaded resources into the package.

      --outputdirectory=VALUE
      OutputDirectory - Specifies the directory for the downloaded Chocolatey